Kulikovpavel/data_science_course3/README.md

 ====================
 This repo - is learning project for Coursera course https://www.coursera.org/course/getdata

-This script use data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , placed in working dir (not in this repository
+This script use data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, placed in working dir (not in this repository)

 And do following: